By Laurie Maemura

 AADP serves multi-ethnic communities since the need for donors is especially important for diverse racial and ethnic backgrounds.

-One hindering fact is people of mixed race who are the hardest to match because there are many distinct races.
-Leong has one of the toughest jobs trying to recruit all the Asian-Americans, “the true obvious differences are between the groups but Asians are the most diverse.”
+One obstacle is that people of mixed race who are the hardest to match because there are many distinct races.
+Leong has one of the toughest jobs trying to recruit all the Asian-Americans since “the true obvious differences are between the groups but Asians are the most diverse.”

 “Even though they said that they may be able to get another donor, the guilt of not being able to help someone in that stage was brutal,” Chandrasekhar said.

-After working on his health Chandrasekhar was able to donate to the same patient.
+After improving his health, Chandrasekhar was able to donate to the same patient.
 “I was tearing myself up to try to understand my purpose in life and if I had done anything meaningful in 40 years.
 Once this happened, I felt inner peace.”

 He encouraged the audience to learn more about the process because “you will never know when you will be asked to save someone’s life.”
 By donating Chandrasekhar said he had become a hero.

-With AADP reaching to diverse communities nationwide, the audience learned more about AADP’s mission and laughed for a great cause.
+With AADP reaching to diverse communities nationwide, the audience learned more about AADP’s mission while being entertained for a great cause.

 For more information about bone marrow donors and registering to the National Registry you can visit http://www.aadp.org/learn/how-to-register/.